 Studies and personal experiences show the potential of keto for achieving weight loss, increased physical and mental performance, better cholesterol, and improved blood glucose (3)(4)(5).
 These are just some positive effects of the keto diet on your overall health.

-7 Keto Diet Benefits For Women
+The 7 Benefits of the Keto Diet for Women

 Is keto safe for women?
 Although it provides several benefits, women need to adjust their approach accordingly in such a way that supports their life changes and needs.